 particular may spend an hour or more on their tree-top perches,

 especially if the weather is cloudy or breezy.
-When the sun
+When the sun appears,

-and circle around the vicinity in search of food sources.
+around the vicinity in search of food sources.

 Both sexes will feed

 at aphid secretions which often coat the upper surface of sallow or

 oak leaves.
-They are also strongly attracted
+They are also strongly attracted to sap runs.

-runs.
 Males

 additionally feed at carrion, but are most often encountered when

 imbibing fluids from carnivore dung or urine-soaked ground.
 These